EU Funding & Tenders Portal

 Encode in the Participant Register the name and contact information of the LEAR and the legal representative appointing them

-To do so, the Self-registrant must go to My Organisations > Actions > Modify Organisation.
+To do so, the Self-registrant must go to My Organisations > Click the three dots button > Modify Organisation.

 The Participant Register will, then, generate the necessary documents to be signed: